AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+guid"></a>

 ### *sceneNode.guid : <code>string</code>*
-Returns a unique identifier for this node that stays the same when the file is closed & reopened, or if the node is moved to adifferent part of the document.
+Returns a unique identifier for this node that stays the same when the file is closed & reopened, or if the node is moved to a different part of the document.
 Cut-Paste will result in a new guid, however.

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true